 I didn’t know I was pregnant when I got the HPV vaccine.
 Could this harm my baby?

 Noninfectious vaccines are considered to be a low risk during pregnancy.
-Additionally, studies in pregnant animals with the HPV vaccine found no increase in birth defects.
-Studies are ongoing with human exposures to the vaccine during pregnancy.
+Additionally, a small number of studies with the HPV vaccine found no increase in birth defects or pregnancy complications.

 Can I receive the HPV vaccine while breastfeeding?

 Yes.
 Noninfectious vaccines like the HPV vaccine are compatible with breastfeeding.
-Be sure to talk to your health care provider about all your choices for breastfeeding.
+Be sure to talk to your healthcare provider about all of your breastfeeding questions.

 The father of the baby received the HPV vaccine around the time that I got pregnant.
 Is there a risk to the baby?